-You do not have to make a payment in full.
-You can always set up a payment plan with the hospital, doctor or surgeon, or the collection agency agency.
+You do not have to make payment in full.
+You can always set up a payment plan with the hospital, doctor or surgeon, or the collection agency.
 Payment plans can be set up for as little as $50 per month.
-As long as you’re making even the smallest payments on the account it will keep it off your credit report.
+As long as you’re making even the smallest payments on the account, it will keep it off your credit report.

 Negotiate a Settlement

-If you do have the funds to make a large lump some payment on medical collections, you could offer a settlement payoff.
-Because hospitals and doctors only receive pennies on the dollars from a collection agency, they are more willing to take a lump some payment for less than the amount you owe.
+If you have the funds to make a large lump sum payment on medical collections, you could offer a settlement payoff.
+Because hospitals and doctors only receive pennies on the dollars from a collection agency, they are more willing to take a lump-sum payment for less than the amount you owe.
 Contact the hospital or doctor and explain to them you can afford to pay x amount if they will forgive the rest of the medical debt.

-Collection agencies are also willing to settle debt for less than the original amount owed.
+Collection agencies are also willing to settle the debt for less than the original amount owed.
 Collection agencies usually buy your debt for less than 15-20% of the original amount.
-Because of this they will often agree to settle the medical debt for up to half of the original balance.
+Because of this, they will often agree to settle the medical debt for up to half of the original balance.

 Dealing with Medical Collections after it’s reported to the Credit Bureau